 - Complete protection for mission critical systems, resolving all the Issues in 1. to 9. above, will require on-line double conversion UPS technology.

-Some UPS allow a controlled shut-down of IT servers whilst others may be used in conjunction with another Standby Power source (such as additional batteries, a generator or fuel cell) to allow all or part of the facility to continue operating for very significant periods.
+Some UPS allow a controlled shut-down of IT servers whilst others may be used in conjunction with another Standby Power source (such as additional batteries or a generator) to allow all or part of the facility to continue operating for very significant periods.

 Alternatively, for immediate assistance with all your standby power requirements, please contact us via telephone, via our online contact form, or let us call you back.